Pedroo-A/cse15l-lab-reports/LabReport1.md

    ---
  2. ls Command with a Path to a Directory: <br>
 > Input:
+> Working Directory: /home <br>
 > `[user@sahara ~]$ ls lecture1/messages` <br>
 > Output:
 > `en-us.txt  es-mx.txt  zh-cn.txt`<br>
-> When passing a path as an argument with the ls command, it shows all the files in the that are in the path's directory.
+> When passing a path as an argument with the ls command, it shows all the files and directories in the that are in the path's directory.
 > In this case the output was not an error <br>
    ---
  3. ls Command with a Path to a File: <br>
+> Working Directory: /home <br>
 > Input:
 > `[user@sahara ~]$ ls lecture1/Hello.class` <br>
 > Output: